barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 \- When the ox walks into the mud, the mud sticks to his feet.

 \- Does an enlightened person fall under the law of cause and effect or not?
-\- His mind is the entire world.
+\- His mind is the entire world, samsara and nirvana, conditioned and free from conditioning.

 ### Answers trying to be stupid